 - The Maritime History Archive has extensive records concerning British seamen, and trade between Newfoundland and South West England.

-- Lloyd's Register: sources available to historical researchers.
+- Lloyd's Register: help for historical researchers.

 - Lloyd's List marine news 1740-1837 - a index compiled by the Guildhall library and a set of volunteers.